Nish-19/Nish-19.github.io/publications.md

 ---
 \* denotes equal contribution

-**A Multi-task Learning Approach for Fake News Detection: Novelty, Emotion, and Sentiment Lend a Helping Hand.**
+**A Multi-task Learning Approach for Fake News Detection: Novelty, Emotion, and Sentiment Lend a Helping Hand**

 *Authors* - [Nischal A](https://www.linkedin.com/in/nischal-ashok/)*, Rina Kumari\*, Tirthankar Ghosal, Asif Ekbal
 [Accepted] To be presented - International Joint Conference on Neural Networks (IJCNN'21) [CORE-A]

+**Misinformation detection using multitask learning with mutual learning for novelty detection and emotion recognition**

+*Authors* - [Nischal A](https://www.linkedin.com/in/nischal-ashok/)*, Rina Kumari\*, Tirthankar Ghosal, Asif Ekbal
+[Accepted] Information Processing and Management Journal (IPM) (Impact Factor - 4.787)

 **What the Fake?
 Probing Misinformation Standing on the shoulder of Novelty and Emotion**